 The EPIC program is jointly developed through a collaborative process with UAW-4121 and the University of Washington.
 This program is supervised by SafeCampus, University of Washington’s Violence Prevention and Response Program, and the position will report to the Prevention, Education, & Communications Manager in SafeCampus.

-The Training Specialist is a 20% FTE position spanning Autumn 2020-Spring 2021, with the possibility of renewal for a 20% FTE position for an additional academic year, Autumn 2021 - Spring 2022.
+The Training Specialist is a 20% FTE position spanning Summer 2021-Spring 2022, with the possibility of renewal for a 20% FTE position for an additional academic year.
 The EPIC program is currently using all virtual delivery.
 When individuals return to campus the Training Specialist’s primary work location will be in the SafeCampus office on the UW Seattle Campus.
 The Training Specialist position will primarily perform their duties Monday-Friday within SafeCampus’ standard business hours of 8am-5pm.
 Based on the needs of the program there may be some evening training work and limited travel to UW campuses in Tacoma and/or Bothell or other UW locations.